mcjazzyfunky/js-surface/README.md

 cd js-surface
 npm install

+# To run tests
+npm run test

+# To run tests with watching
+npm run test-watch

 # To start the demos
 npm run demo

 # To build the project
 npm run build

-# To prepare for publishing
+# To build and prepare the project for publishing
 npm run dist
 ```